2023 1oz Philharmonic Gold Coin

 Our Expert Opinion

 The Philharmonic 1oz coin has established itself as one of the best known and desired gold and silver bullions coins available.
 Low premiums represent good value for a high purity coin and there’s a strong demand when selling.
-Its beautiful design and cultural connotations have acted to enhance its universal appeal.
+Its beautiful design and cultural connotations has acted to enhance its universal appeal.

 As a mainstream bullion coin, the Philharmonic is a great solution for both gold and silver investment and collectors, especially if you able to obtain any of the anniversary coins.
 For those looking to be tax efficient, it may be worth considering UK alternatives which hold the added advantage of being Capital Gains Tax Free.
 The 1oz Britannia coin is very comparable as it’s also now produced in 24 carat purity, both in gold and silver.
-Combining the Philharmonic with other liquid coins from around the world (also featured in this World gold coin category), makes for a wonderful collection.
+Combining the Philharmonic with other liquid coins from around the world (also featured in this Foreign gold coin category), makes for a wonderful collection.

 Orders are delivered free of charge within the UK only.